A man stands and speaks in front of a group of sitting students in a grassy meadow with ocean in the background.

 Volunteer Days

 Do you feel a pull to California’s wild coast ecosystems?
-Are you passionate about restoring critical ecosystems and protecting biodiversity?
+Are you passionate about restoring and protecting biodiversity?
 Do you want to cultivate a deeper connection between people and nature?
-Are you looking for opportunities to get outside and get your hands into the earth?
-If you answered yes to any of the above questions, the Dangermond Preserve’s Wild Coast Steward program is calling your name.
-Become a Steward today!
+If you answered yes to any of the above questions, the Dangermond Preserve’s volunteer program is calling your name.
+Sign up for upcoming volunteer opportunities below.

 Families engage in hands-on nature education on a nature preserve.